flamewave/jquery-ui-expandable/readme.md

 * **collapse([items, noFx, reload])**
     Collapses the specified items.
 The `items` parameter can be one of the following values:
     * `null` or `undefined` - Collapses all of the items.
     * `function` - A function that returns one of the below values to specify the items to collapse.
-Can not return `null` or `undefined` or an error will be thrown.
     * jQuery `object` - Collapses the items with the specified title HTML elements represented by the jQuery object.
     * `"first"` or `"last"` - Collapses the first or last item.
     * `number` - Collapses the item with the specified (zero based) index.